-RINGPAK simulates the motion of each separate ring on the piston assembly, based upon an axis-symmetric assumption.
-The ring motion is decomposed into twist, axial and radial motions.
-The effects of the surrounding gas pressure, boundary lubrication, hydrodynamic lubrication, system friction and inertia are taken into account in force and momentum balances.
+RINGPAK uses axis-symmetric assumptions to simulate twist, and axial and radial motions of separate rings on the piston assembly.
+In addition, effects of surrounding gas pressure, boundary lubrication, hydrodynamic lubrication, system friction and inertia are also considered in force and momentum balances.

-Sealing calculations can be performed based upon detailed gas-flow analysis through the ring pack.
+Sealing calculations can be performed that are based on detailed gas-flow analysis through the ring pack.
 From these studies, blow-by and blow-back values can be predicted.
 Using this methodology, RINGPAK forms an interconnected system of gas volumes.
-The gas flow between these volumes is controlled by either the ring motion or by the conformability of the rings to the liner body during deformation.
+The gas flow between these volumes is controlled by the ring motion or by the conformability of the rings to the liner body during deformation.

-RINGPAK includes two flow models, one based upon isentropic conditions and the other based upon compressible isothermal flow.
-Each flow model can either be selected explicitly, or RINGPAK can be left to decide the best solution method based upon flow parameters.
+RINGPAK includes two flow models, one based on isentropic conditions and the other on compressible isothermal flow.
+Each flow model can be selected explicitly or RINGPAK can calculate the best solution based on flow parameters.

 - Mass-conserving hydrodynamic lubrication model

 - Boundary lubrication model

 - Channel flow and orifice flow inter-ring gas dynamics